lStanev00/user-managment-demo-ts/README.md

 this backend url is not hosted by me (Lachezar Stanev) and i have not developed it or own any legal rights over it.

+# How to Run

+ - Clone the repo
+ - Navigate terminal to the project's folder
+ - Install deps (npm | yarn install)
+ - Open the local dev server (-//- run dev)
+ - Open a browser at : http://localhost:5173/